 Given the repetitive nature of running, it’s not surprising that a majority of common running injuries are often overuse related.
 ‘Overuse’ or rather, accumulative strain injuries, are more than simply too much running.

 For runners of all fitness levels, load management plays a key role in common running injuries and how to avoid them.
-Load management can include how many days of total running in a week, the intensity or how fast the running is, the total number of kilometres in a week, the number of rest days as well as considering other activities in the week (like strength training or playing social sport).
+Load management can include days of total running in a week, the intensity or how fast the running is.
+It can also include the total number of kilometres in a week, the number of rest days as well as considering other activities in the week (like strength training or playing social sport).

 Delayed onset muscle soreness is the achy feeling in your muscles when they are recovering from exercise.
 Anyone who has tried a new activity or even had a big day of gardening will know the experience of DOMS.
 For most runners, DOMS is a regular part of training.
 DOMS is a normal response from the body and most commonly occur after increasing the distance or intensity of a run.
 They are not a cause for concern and can usually be managed with gentle stretching and movement.